 Port of Antwerp-Bruges is taking measures to improve air quality and minimise odour and noise pollution.

-Average sound level maps are available for the Antwerp port area.
-This shows the local noise pollution in the port and its immediate surroundings, from industry and rail and road traffic.
+Summary map with the average sound levels are available for the Antwerp port area.
+On them you can find the local noise levels in the port and its immediate surroundings from industry and rail and road traffic.

 You might also find this interesting